SJTU-PLV/direct-refinement-popl24-artifact/README.md

   forward_simulation cc_compcert cc_compcert (Clight.semantics1 p) (Asm.semantics tp)
   /\ backward_simulation cc_compcert cc_compcert (Clight.semantics1 p) (Asm.semantics tp).
 ```
-### End-to-End Verification of Heterogenous Modules (Section 5)
+### End-to-End Verification of Heterogeneous Modules (Section 5)

 In the section 5 of the paper, we introduce the end-to-end
 verification of the client-server example based on the direct
 refinement.
 We first give the definitions of the C and assembly code
-of our exmaple, and then follow the Figure 4 to give the overview of
+of our example, and then follow the Figure 4 to give the overview of
 the refinement proof.

 #### Definitions of the Client-Server Example